 This may give you time to recover from any aggravation to your injury from your work duties.

 In other cases, it may be that you need to retrain into alternate employment more suitable to your injuries, altogether different from your pre-injury employment.

 It would be advisable however in such case for you to see your doctor to inform him of your difficulties in performing your work and your need to cease your work or reduce your work hours.

-Obviously there are going to be some cases where a person is injured so badly that it is quite readily accepted they cannot return to work with their injuries, or given the circumstances of the individual, they will be unlikely to be able to find work again given their injuries (e.g. where a 62 year old bricklayer injures his back, he is likely to find it extremely difficult to find alternate work).
+Obviously there are going to be some cases where a person is injured so badly that it is quite readily accepted they cannot return to work with their injuries.

 In most cases, a Court will consider an injured person has a "residual earning capacity", and should give their best efforts to achieve that residual earning capacity.

-But always remember, when it is said that you are to mitigate your loss and try to return to work in suitable employment, you are not expected to undertake work if it causes you pain.
-And if you do return to work, and you find you cannot continue with the work as it aggravates your injuries, or you need to reduce your work hours because you can no longer work full time hours with your injury.
+However always remember, when it is said that you are to mitigate your loss and try to return to work in suitable employment, you are not expected to undertake work if it causes you pain.

 Keep in touch with your Doctor about your injuries and condition

 If you do return to work, and you find you cannot continue with the work as it aggravates your injuries, or you need to reduce your work hours, then make sure you see your doctor to obtain his confirmation.